flojoy-ai/studio/README.md

    - If you have `virtualenv` installed you can provide the path to the virtualenv folder as follows `sh mac_start_up.sh -v venv2`
    - You can provide optional argument `-r` which will shut down the existing redis server and spin up a fresh one

-#### Running on Dockerr (Windows/Mac/Linux/any other os with docker)
+#### Running on Docker (Windows/Mac/Linux/any other os with docker)

-1. install docker
+1. Install docker if you haven't already.
 2. Run `docker compose up` on the cli to build, create and run the containers, networks and volumes.
  First time it will take a while as it will pull the base images and build the containers.
 But after that it will be quite fast to run.
+3. Go to [localhost:3000](http://localhost:3000) and start using flojoy.

-3. Run `docker compose down` to stop and remove the containers, networks and volumes.
+Run `docker compose down` to stop and remove the containers, networks and volumes.

 #### To view logs of any service

 Currently there are four services.
 **redis**, **rq-worker**, **backend**, **frontend**

 To follow realtime log of any of them, open up a terminal and run:
 `docker logs --follow --tail="all" flojoy-desktop-{service-name}-1`
+You can also use the docker-desktop to control and check logs for the services.